chriseaton/docker-adventureworks/README.md

 You can find samples of a `docker` or `docker-compose.yaml` files in the `samples/` directory.

 ## Quick Start

+To get started, you just need to fire off your `docker` command which will pull and run the database image.
+Check out the `samples/` directory for more.

+> [!TIP]
+> Replace `My_password1` with your own secure password.
+Note that the password *must* pass minimum complexity requirements or you won't be able to connect!

 ### Microsoft SQL Server
 This docker image uses the same environmental variables defined on the [Microsoft SQL Server docker image](https://hub.docker.com/_/microsoft-mssql-server).
 ```